Table Of Contents

 Churn rate

-An organization’s customer churn rate is the percentage of its total customers who do not renew their subscription during a particular period.
+An organization’s customer churn rate is the percentage of its customers who do not renew their subscriptions during a particular period.
 Defection, attrition, and turnover rates are all terms used to describe customer churn.

 Gross profit margin